1960 Winter Olympics: Cross-country skiing

 There were six cross-country skiing races at the 1960 Olympics, four for men and two for women, all held at the McKinney Creek Cross-Country Complex.
 Soviet women swept the 10 kilometer race, which was the first medal sweep for the Soviets in cross-country skiing at the Winter Olympics.
 They were however upset by Sweden in the 3×5 kilometer relay.
 Nordic countries dominated the men's competition.
 Swedish lumberjack Sixten Jernberg added a gold and silver to the four medals he won in 1956.
 He would add two golds and a bronze in 1964 to finish his Olympic career with nine medals, which made him the most decorated Winter Olympian.
-Finnish skier Veikko Hakulinen added a gold, silver and bronze to the two golds and two silvers he had won in 1952 and 1956.
+The Finnish skier Veikko Hakulinen added a gold, silver and bronze to the two golds and two silvers he had won in 1952 and 1956.

 Biathlon

 Biathlon made its Olympic debut in 1960.
 The precursor to biathlon, military patrol, was on the Olympic program for the first Olympic Games in 1924.
 It was a demonstration sport at the 1928, 1936, and 1948 Winter Olympics, though the competition was only open to members of the armed forces.
 Military patrol fell out of favor in 1948 due to anti-military sentiments in the post World War II era.
 Biathlon took its place and was instated as a full Olympic sport in 1960.
 It encompassed a 20 kilometer cross-country race with four shooting stations at ranges from 100 to 250 m.
 Klas Lestander from Sweden became the first Olympic champion, Antti Tyrväinen from Finland and Soviet Aleksandr Privalov placed second and third respectively.